weaveworks/weave/site/plugin.md

    how much information to emit for debugging.
  * `--no-restart` -- remove the default policy of `--restart=always`, if you want to control start-up of the plugin yourself
- * `--no-multicast-route` -- stops weave from adding a static IP route for multicast traffic onto its interface

-By default, multicast traffic is routed over the weave network.
-To turn this off, e.g. you want to configure your own multicast route, add the `--no-multicast-route` flag to `weave launch-plugin`.

 >Note: When using the Docker Plugin, there is no need to run `eval